 - Detailed cost analyses showing private care is unaffordable even with UK financial support

-A common refusal scenario: parents from India where home help services and live-in carers cost £200–500/month.
-The Home Office reasons that a UK-based child earning £40k+ could easily fund this — and refuses on the basis that affordable care IS available.
+A common refusal scenario: parents from India where home help services and live-in carers cost £200 to 500/month.
+The Home Office reasons that a UK-based child earning £40k+ could easily fund this, and refuses on the basis that affordable care IS available.

 The ADR visa has the highest refusal rate of any UK family route.
-Recent years saw 80–90% refusal rates.
+Recent years saw 80 to 90% refusal rates.
 The bar set by the 2012 reforms was deliberately high to reduce the number of elderly parents joining adult children in the UK.

 In practice, successful ADR applications typically involve: